 waitForReadyRead()) to suspend the calling thread until the operation has completed.

 In this example, the synchronous approach is demonstrated.
 The Terminal example illustrates the asynchronous approach.

 The purpose of this example is to demonstrate a pattern that you can use to simplify your serial programming code, without losing responsiveness in your user interface.
 Use of Qt’s blocking serial programming API often leads to simpler code, but because of its blocking behavior, it should only be used in non-GUI threads to prevent the user interface from freezing.
 But contrary to what many think, using threads with

 QThread does not necessarily add unmanageable complexity to your application.

-This application is a Receiver, that demonstrate the work paired with Sender application Blocking Sender Example .
+This application is a Receiver, that demonstrate the work paired with the sender application Blocking Sender example .

 The Receiver application receives the request via serial port from the Sender application and send a response to it.

 We will start with the ReceiverThread class, which handles the serial programming code.

 class ReceiverThread(QThread): Q_OBJECT # public ReceiverThread = explicit(QObject parent = None) ~ReceiverThread() def startReceiver(portName, waitTimeout, response): # signals def request(s): def error(s): def timeout(s): # private def run(): m_portName = QString() m_response = QString() m_waitTimeout = 0 m_mutex = QMutex() m_quit = False